riad40/cinema-booking-system/README.md

 ## App Features

 - **Front-office**
-    - Home page : this page will containe the latest hot news about movies theme by consuming an api
     - login / sign up : this page is about the login system forms
     - weekly movies : this page will containe the weekly list of plying movies
     - About Us : this page will be just like a rapport about the cinema